-Looking to switch up your hair colour and add some drama to your look?
+Looking to switch up your hair color and add some drama to your look?
 Whether you're going for a daring and edgy style or a sleek and sophisticated look, black hair can be a timeless and versatile choice.

 Luckily, dyeing your hair black at home is easier than you might think, and we're here to show you how.
 Follow our guide as we walk you through the steps to dye your hair like a pro!
 So grab your box of hair dye, and let's get started!

-Dyeing hair black can be a bold move for some, especially if you have lighter-coloured hair.
+Dyeing hair black can be a bold move for some, especially if you have lighter-colored hair.
 So, before you hit the store to pick up your black hair dye, it might be worth considering why you're doing it in the first place.

 Here are a few things you should consider before you reach for that box of hair dye.

 If you’re hesitant to take the plunge, consider doing a strand test.
-It’s a safe and easy way to check that you love your new hair colour before you commit to dyeing your entire head.
+It’s a safe and easy way to check that you love your new hair color before you commit to dyeing your entire head.

 So, if you plan to dye your hair pastel pink at some point, you might want to give dyeing your hair black a second thought.